BabylonJS/Extensions/DynamicTerrain/documentation/dynamicTerrainDocumentation.md

 * `width` and `height` are optional floats (default 300), the dimensions the map in the World,
 * `subX` and `subZ` are optional integers (default 100), the number of points on each map dimension,
 * `minHeight` and `maxHeight` are the optional minimal and maximal heights (floats, default 0 and 10),
-* `offsetX` and `offsetZ` are optional floats (default 0) to shift the map, what is centered around the World origin by default, along the X or Z World axes,
+* `offsetX` and `offsetZ` are optional floats (default 0) to shift the map, that is centered around the World origin by default, along the X or Z World axes,
 * `onReady` is an optional callback function to be called when the data are generated.
 It's passed the data array and the number of points per map dimension,
 * `mapData` is a float array, sized subX x subZ x 3,
 * `scene` is the scene that will store the downloaded image in its internal database.